Reitmania/reitmania.github.io/_pages/blainder.md

 author_profile: true
 ---

-My overall goal is that we can use Blender as a data generator for various ML and robotics applications (in my head this is called **BlAInder**).
+My overall goal is that we can use Blender as a synthetic data generator for various ML and robotics applications (in my head this is called **BlAInder**).

 <div style="text-align:center">
 ![alt text](../images/blainder_sw.png "BlAInder Logo")